canonical/k8s-snap/docs/src/_parts/cis/master.md

 #### Control 1.1.7

-Description: Ensure that the etcd pod specification file permissions are set to 644 or more restrictive (Automated)
+Description: Ensure that the etcd configuration file permissions are set to 644 or more restrictive (Automated)

 Audit: